Star Comms Premium

 The security model

 Central issues one secret scsh_ token bound to exactly one Discord guild.
-Your shard stores only that token and a public URL.
+A Self Hosted shard stores only that token and a public URL.
 It never sees bot tokens, Discord client secrets, website credentials, or other orgs' traffic.
-Every joining client is validated against central before a single packet routes.

 UDP voice routing